atovar-git/R-M-Store---CoderHouse/README.md

 ## About us 📖

-R&M Store is a digital store in Argentina were you can buy Rick and Morty pictures.
+>R&M Store is a digital store in Argentina were you can buy Rick and Morty pictures.
 We have hundreds of pictures that can be printed with an excellent quality.<br>
 We sell pictures across the country.<br>
 Our objetive is to provide our clients with the best products and the most comfortable way of shop.<br>
 You are able to surf inside our free application and find the pictures you were looking for.
-We have a wide variety of Rick and Morty characters.
+We have a wide variety of Rick and Morty characters.<br>
-<br>Every week, we have lot of promotions and recommended articles for you.
+Every week, we have lot of promotions and recommended articles for you.
 We hope you enjoy this experience.

+## What you can do 👍

+* See the catalogue of our products.
+* Filter the products by category.
+* See product details.
+* Add the product to cart.
+Delete from cart.
+Change amount to buy.
+* Create a purchase order.
+* Contact us.

 ## Developer 🧑‍💻